Proteusiq/dotfiles/README.md

 The install script will also setup Python and Node versions/environments:

--   [pyenv](https://github.com/pyenv/pyenv) sets the global Python version to 3.12
+-   [pyenv](https://github.com/pyenv/pyenv) sets the global Python version to latest stable version
 -   [n](https://github.com/tj/n) sets the global Node version to LTS

 ### Customization